 All applicants to the Leeds School of Business MBA Program receive automatic consideration for Leeds merit scholarship awards.

-Full-Time MBA applicants may be considered for the specific scholarship awards below and can apply after submitting their application - NOTE: to be considered for a names award, a graduate level exam score (GMAT or GRE) is required:
+Full-Time MBA applicants may be considered for the specific scholarship awards below and can apply within their application - NOTE: to be considered for a named award, a graduate level exam score (GMAT or GRE) is required:

 Barney Ford Diversity Scholarship